Toparvion/toparvion.pro/content/en/home/talks.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 140  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.

-title = "Контакты"
+title = "Talks"
-subtitle = ""
+subtitle = "Past & forthcoming"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.